davidkhala/tpc_benchmark/readme.md

 A query edit log was maintained of all modifications done to the query templates; as well the project repository contains the templates in unedited format for quality control in folders within `/tpl` each with a `_gen` suffix in the folder name.

+## Required Resources
+The following accounts are required:
+* A Google Cloud Platform service account with BigQuery Admin and Storage Admin Roles
+* A Google Cloud Platform account with ability to create and launch AI Notebooks
+* A Snowflake account with SYSADMIN level permissions

+Additionally, these are needed locally in the project:
+GCP Service account key JSON file
+Snowflake user name and password

 ## Installing and Running Benchmarks
 At all times, refer to the benchmark's `specification.pdf` for details on the benchmark.
 The Jupyter Notebooks contain instructions inline with executable code.
+### Configuration File
+This project uses a single configuration file, `config.py` to set project specific variables.
+In the following instructions, the relevent Python variable will include the module in the notation, i.e. `config.value`

 ### Download TPC-H and TPC-DS
 The TPC data has to be downloaded to be used and a license agreement must be filled out manually.
 http://www.tpc.org/tpc_documents_current_versions/current_specifications5.asp
 After submitting, emails are sent with download links.
-Download the zip files and upload to a GCS bucket.
+Upload the zip files to a GCS bucket and add the

 For this project, both source programs were downloaded to GCS 2020-02-24.